Naco, Sonora: History

 Before the arrival of Europeans, the area was dominated by the Opata peoples.
 Naco, Sonora, along with Naco, Arizona, came into being in 1897 as a border crossing to connect copper mines on both sides.
 Naco, Sonora, was officially founded in 1900 with the construction of the Naco-Cananea rail line.
 Until 1901, the area was part of the municipality of Fronteras, then part of the municipality of Cananea.
 It became an independent municipality in 1937.

 There was a major miners’ strike in Cananea in 1906, which is seen as a precursor to the Mexican Revolution in 1910.
 The instability from this strike resulted in troops on both sides of the border facing each other.

 During the Mexican Revolution, the town would change hands various times.
 At stake was the revenue from the custom's house and when Arizona voted itself dry in 1915, revenue from the saloons that cropped up.
 One of the major battles occurred in 1913.
 General Ojeda, who was in command of Mexican federal troops in Sonora, moved this force of Yaquis and regular army soldiers from Agua Prieta to Naco as rebel forces closed in on 12 March.
 Ojeda fought against the rebels from his Naco base for a number of days before the Yaquis decided to cross the border into the U.S. and surrender.
 Ojeda continued to fight with the men he had left but eventually the rebels overran Naco on 13 April, with Ojeda and the rest of his men also crossing the border to escape.

 A more important confrontation took place here called the Siege of Naco.
 The siege was the longest sustained battle of the Mexican Revolution lasting 119 days from 1914 to 1915.
-The conflict directly or indirectly involved or affected all of the major players of the Revolution and affected the final outcome of the conflict.
+The conflict directly or indirectly involved or affected all of the major players of the Revolution and affected the outcome of the conflict.
 The battle was fought between forces loyal to Francisco Villa (called Villistas) and forces loyal to the Constitutionalist faction of Venustiano Carranza and Alvaro Obregón.
 The battle was prompted by Governor José María Maytorena's decision to challenge Constitutionalist forces under command of Plutarco Elías Calles in Sonora for control of this state in the fall of 1914.
 Maytorena's forces attacked Calles’ forces in Nogales and forced them to retreat to Naco.
 Here the Constitutionalists dug in and Maytorena began a siege, trying to overrun Naco's defenses for nearly four months.
-The protracted conflict claimed heavy losses on both side and property damage to Naco, Arizona, prompting fears of US citizens violating federal neutrality laws.
+The protracted conflict claimed heavy losses on both sides and property damage to Naco, Arizona, prompting fears of US citizens violating federal neutrality laws.
 Extra troops were sent to nearby Fort Huachuca to protect U.S. interests, with cavalry regiments placed along the border to make sure the fighting did not spill across it.
 This resulted in several cavalry soldiers being wounded by stray bullets.
 U.S. Army Chief of Staff Hugh L. Scott was sent to broker a truce, and succeeded with the signing of the Treaty of Naco on 15 January 1915.